 How strong are you really?
 You probably have a preconceived idea of how much weight you can lift on a day when you’re motivated and feel your best.
 Of course, there are days when you’re weaker than you’d like to be, maybe because you haven’t hydrated enough or you failed to eat a pre-workout snack.
 It could also be that you didn’t sleep enough the night before.
 However, even on your strongest workout day, you’re likely underestimating what you’re capable of under the right circumstances.

 How do you measure strength?
 At some point, you may have measured your one-rep max, the amount of weight you can lift only one time with decent form.
 Yet, it’s only a percentage of what you’re capable of lifting.
 You may have heard of people who display disproportionate amounts of strength when confronted with an emergency situation.
 For example, a petite woman who pulls the backend of a car off a child.
-That kind of strength, which we think of as superhuman strength, can’t be measured with a one-rep max test.
+That kind of strength, which we think of as superhuman, can’t be measured with a one-rep max test.
 This type of superhuman strength is sometimes referred to as “hysterical strength.”

-How can you explain the fact that someone with a tiny frame can, under unusual circumstances, display strength they could never generate in daily lifting?
+How can you explain the fact that someone with a tiny frame can, under unusual circumstances, do things they could never generate in daily lifting?
 According to Vladimir Zatsiorsky, a Penn State professor, muscles have “absolute” strength and “maximal” strength.
 Maximal strength is the force you can muster up when you consciously push your hardest.
 In contrast, absolute strength is the maximal force your muscles are theoretically capable of generating based on the structure of your muscles, tendons, ligaments, and bones.

-When you train, even when you think you’re pushing your hardest, there’s reserve strength that you don’t tap into under normal circumstances.
+When you train, even when you think you’re pushing your hardest, there’s a reserve that you don’t tap into under normal circumstances.
 An untrained individual can only tap into about 65% of absolute strength during a weight-training session, even when putting forth their best effort.
 If you’ve been weight training a while you can conceivably tap into more of your absolute strength, around 80% through focused, conscious effort.

 How Can You Explain Superhuman Strength?